Drop-in and remote services available. Please go to smc.edu/admissions for updates.

 All official communication from Santa Monica College will be sent to students at their SMC student email address (last name_first firstname.lastname@example.org).
 You can check your student email account by logging into Corsair Connect at smc.edu/cc and clicking on the SMC Mail icon.
 Be sure to check your SMC student email often!

 Continuing students do NOT have to reapply for admission.
 If you have never attended Santa Monica College (new student), or have been away for two or more consecutive semesters (returning student), or applied to SMC but did not actually enroll in a class, you must first:

-- File an application for admission online (go to smc.edu/apply and click on "Apply" to get started);
+- File an application for admission online (go to smc.edu/apply and click on “New Students,” then click on “Apply to SMC” to get started);

 - At least four weeks before the start of the session, arrange for transcripts of previous college work (or high school work, if no college work was completed) to be sent directly to the Admissions Office.
 Copies issued to a student (even if in a sealed envelope) will NOT be accepted.